ymatuhin/simple-webp/README.md

 # Simple-webp

 ## About
-This micro lib replace images with attr `webp` to webp image if webp supported.
+This micro lib replace images with attr `data-webp` to webp image if webp supported.
 And if image is loaded — do nothing, else change src to `.webp`.

 ## Examples